fernandoperezc/Advanced-Topics-in-Machine-Learning-and-Data-Science/index.md

   - Single-Model Uncertainties for Deep Learning by Gardar Sigurdsson.
 [Slides](Sigurdsson.pdf)
   - Learning what and where to attend by Fiona Muntwyler.
 [Slides](Muntwyler.pdf)
 - May 18th:
   - MAUVE: Measuring the Gap Between Neural Text and Human Text using Divergence Frontiers by Kailin Liu.
+[Slides](Liu.pptx)
   - Beyond Pixel Norm-Balls: Parametric Adversaries using an Analytically Differentiable Renderer by Alexey Gavryushin.
+[Slides](Gavryushin.pptx)
 - May 25th:
   - Distilling the Knowledge in a Neural Network by Sophie Selgrad.
   - Symbolic Knowledge Distillation: from General Language Models to Commonsense Models by Junling Wang.